 2. Heartbreaking Miscarriage Quotes

 These are the tearjerkers.
 The ones that induce tears and hurt the heart, especially for the woman who has undergone a physical miscarriage.
 These go deeper than “sorry for your loss” and pack a punch.
+Use discretion when providing these quotes to friends and family.
+Remember that this is a unique pain, and you do not want to amplify it.

 - “You didn’t stay for long, but in those precious few weeks, you changed me forever.” – Zoe Clark-Coates